Improve Your Multichannel Order Management Software and Processes

 3. Automate Customer Updates

-Your order management software should be able to automatically update an eCommerce site when you have a tracking number issued for a box and when the order is shipped.
+Your software should be able to automatically update an eCommerce site when you have a tracking number issued for a box and when the order is shipped.

 4. Consider Whether Linkage to a 3PL Makes Sense